catalyst-cooperative/pudl/docs/datapackages.rst

 -------------------------------------------------------------------------------

 Once you've downloaded or generated your own tabular data packages you can use them to do analysis on almost any platform.
-Below are a few examples.
+For now, we are primarily using the data packages to populate a local SQLite database.

 `Open an issue on Github <https://github.com/catalyst-cooperative/pudl/issues>`__ and let us know if you have another example we can add.

 Python, Pandas, and Jupyter